Why Dissociation Happens in CPTSD and How EMDR Helps

 How long does it take to heal dissociation from trauma?

-There's no set timeline.
-Healing dissociation is less about a finish line and more about helping your system learn, slowly, that it doesn't have to leave.
+There’s no set timeline.
+Healing dissociation is less about a finish line and more about helping your system learn, slowly, that it doesn’t have to leave.
 Some people notice shifts within a few months of consistent, well-paced therapy.
 For others with longer or more layered trauma histories, the work unfolds over a longer period.
+After EMDR sessions, clients may experience emotional responses or encounter new memories related to their past trauma or other distressing life experiences.
+Having strategies to manage distressing life experiences is important for ongoing healing.
 What matters more than speed is that the work is paced in a way your nervous system can actually tolerate.

 Is dissociation the same as zoning out or daydreaming?